konstantinosandrianos/skills-introduction-to-github/README.md

-# GARCH model & volatility-based Strategy
+# GARCH modeling & volatility-based Strategy

 This repository outlines a comprehensive approach to analyzing the time series of SPY (S&P 500 ETF) returns over a 6-year period (2019-2024) and implementing a volatility-based trading strategy based upon regime classification.